voylento/learn-kubernetes/README.md

   type: ClusterIP
 ```

 The `clusterIP` is the IP address the service is bound to on the internal Kubernetes network.
+ClusterIP is the default serice type and since we didn't specify another, that is the service type our SynergyChat-Web service defaulted to.
 There are several other types of service, including:

-- NodePort
-- LoadBalancer
-- ExternalName
+- `NodePort`: Exposes the Service on each Node's IP at a static port.
+- `LoadBalancer`: Creates external load balancer in a cloud environment and assigns a fixed, external IP to the service.
+- `ExternalName`: Maps the service to the contents of the `externalname` field.
+The mapping configures the cluster's DNS server to return a CNAME record with the external hostname value.
+No proxying is set up.

 Service types are documented [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)

+**Lesson 4**

+So far, we have created a web-deployment.yaml file to have K8s deploy the SynergyChat-web component of the app (3 instances), an api-deployment.yaml file to have K8s deploy deploy an instance of the the SynergyChat-api component, and crawler-deployment.yaml to have K8s deploy the crawler app.
+When then created an api-configmap.yaml file to move configuration files out of the api-deployment.yaml file and into a configuration file (Config Map), and we updated the api-deployment.yaml file to refer to the api config map.
+We created a config map for the crawler app too.

+In this chapter, so far, we created a service to sit in front of the synergychat-web pods.
+We configured the web-service.yaml file to listen of port 80 and forward requests to port 8080, which is the port the synergychat-web pods are listening on.

 ##### API Service

-Let's create an api service which will be responsible for handling requests from the front end and returning data from the db.
-Make the api service type "NodePort" to expose the api service to the outside world.
+Now we will create a service for the api.
+The api is responsible for handling requests initiated by the synergychat-web component and returning data from the database to the web component.
+This time, we will create a `NodePort` service to expose the `api` service to the outside world.

 Copy web-service.yaml to api-service.yaml and make the following edits: